+++

 She has named God.

-And, out of this comes a new life for us all—a new creation taking place in a garden where love has the final word.
+all—a new creation taking place in a garden where love has the final word.

 Amen.